TensorSwarm/TensorSwarm/README.md

 # Contact

-For personal requests or commercial support write to: ai@deeplearningrobotics.ai
+For personal requests or commercial support write to: andreas.pasternak@gmx.ch